 Ever played the video game Tetris?
 Think of loan stacking like a Tetris puzzle: You start off with a base of blocks.
 The goal isn’t to stack blocks, but to eliminate them.
 At a certain point, though, the pace increases.
 The game becomes more challenging, and it’s difficult to keep the blocks from piling up.
 The stacks grow at an exponential pace and you struggle to keep up.
 If you can’t clear your stacks, you lose.

 As a borrower, loan stacking could affect you in the following ways:

-Multiple outstanding loans could have a negative impact on your business credit score as well as your personal credit score.
+If you’re thinking about debt stacking, consider that multiple outstanding loans could have a negative impact on your business credit score as well as your personal credit score.
 Once your personal credit is affected, it isn’t just about your business anymore.

 Having several loan payments due at once can make it challenging to stay current on all of your accounts, which could cause you to go into more debt.
 Also, because you already have outstanding debt, terms on a new loan might not be as favorable.
 This could cost you more money in the end.

-Small Business Credit Challenges
+Small Business Financial Challenges

 Alternatives to Loan Stacking

 If you’re seeking additional funds to try to keep your business running smoothly, you can avoid having multiple loans to pay.
 Let’s review a few options.